 Grossular Garnet with a light-mint-green color.
 Very refreshing.
 Also known as Merelani Mint Garnet, it is named for the region of Tanzania where it was first found.
 Merelani has a light bluish-green hue, unlike the rich green or yellowish-green hues of tsavorites and demantoids.

 Very common, inexpensive blood-red variety of garnet.
-Widely used in costume jewelry and Bohemian-style jewelry sold everywhere in Prague.
+Widely used in costume jewelry and Bohemian-style jewelry sold everywhere in the Czech Republic.
+Pyrope has been mined in the Bohemian Hills since the 16th century and reached its height of popularity in the Victorian era.